marcosrdac/dotfiles_old/README.md

 ACTION=="change", SUBSYSTEM=="backlight", RUN+="/usr/bin/chmod g+w /sys/class/backlight/%k/brightness"
 ```

-And add your user to the video group, so that you can use brightnessctl:
+And add your user to the video group, so that you can use brightnessctl (it's the secure way):

 ```shell
 sudo usermod -a -G video $USER